zxc18772763792/GPU-Based-System-Matrix-Calculation-for-SPECT-PET/ReadMe.md

 When using this work in academic publications or research, you must include proper attribution:

-> [Your Name], "GPU-Based System Matrix Calculation for SPECT/PET", GitHub repository, 2023. https://github.com/zxc18772763792/GPU-Based-System-Matrix-Calculation-for-SPECT-PET
+> [Xingchun Zheng, etc.], "GPU-Based System Matrix Calculation for SPECT/PET", GitHub repository, 2023. https://github.com/zxc18772763792/GPU-Based-System-Matrix-Calculation-for-SPECT-PET

 ## License